 The directors of the Company are elected at each annual meeting of shareholders and hold office until the next annual meeting or until his or her successor is elected or appointed, unless his or her office is earlier vacated in accordance with the Articles of the Company or within the provisions of the Business Corporations Act (British Columbia) (the "BCBCA").
-The shareholders will be asked to pass an ordinary resolution to set the number of directors of the Company at six for the next year, subject to any increases permitted by the Company's Articles.
+The shareholders will be asked to pass an ordinary resolution to set the number of directors of the Company at seven for the next year, subject to any increases permitted by the Company's Articles.

-The Company has four committees; an Audit Committee, a Compensation Committee, a Communication Committee and a Governance and Nominating Committee.
-The members of each committee are appointed following the annual meeting of shareholders each year and during 2018 the members of these committees were as described in this Information Circular.
+The Company has three committees; an Audit Committee, an Environmental, Social and Sustainability Committee, and a Governance, Nominating and Compensation Committee.
+The members of each committee are appointed following the annual meeting of shareholders each year and for 2021, the members of these committees are expected to hold the positions as described in this Information Circular.